GoteoFoundation/goteo/docs/developers/TEMPLATES.md

 Guidelines
 ----------

-Ideally, templates must be keep as simple as possible, we will try to keep this guidelines for the new views using Foil.

-These are guidelines extracted from the [Plates templates system](http://platesphp.com/templates/syntax/):
+Ideally, templates must be kept as simple as possible, we will try to follow these guidelines for the new views using Foil (extracted from the [Plates templates system](http://platesphp.com/templates/syntax/)):

 - Always use HTML with inline PHP.
 Never use blocks of PHP.
 - Always escape potentially dangerous variables prior to outputting using the built-in escape functions.
 More on escaping [here](http://www.foilphp.it/docs/DATA/RETRIEVE-DATA.html).